The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Bristol is a vibrant multicultural city with renowned nightlife, innovative museums and galleries and buzzing street markets.
 The elegant enclave of Clifton, with its chic shops and cafes, is marked by Isambard Kingdom Brunel's stunning suspension bridge over the Avon Gorge.
 Trains from Bath to Bristol arrive at another Brunel construction, Temple Meads station, located just to the south of the city centre.
 The station is served by numerous bus connections to Clifton, central Bristol and the airport, including some night services.
 There is even a ferry service connecting the station with the centre and harbour front.
 Taxis are available immediately in front of the station.

-When travelling this route, Omio customers are departing most frequently from Bath Spa and arriving in Bristol Temple Meads.
+Omio customers who travel this route most frequently depart from Bath Spa and arrive in Bristol Temple Meads.

 Here are some other resources that might have the information you need